sail-sg/oat/README.md

   <img src="./assets/bench_results.png" height="300" alt="OAT" />
 </p>

-Please refer to the Appendix C of our paper for detailed benchmarking methods and result discussion.
+Please refer to the Appendix C of our paper for detailed benchmarking methods and discussion on the results.

 ## License